SAVINGS FREQUENTLY ASKED QUESTIONS

-- If you give us one business days notice transfers from your account will be made free of charge and you'll receive the money by the end of the following business day.
+- You can transfer up to £250,000 per day free of charge and you'll receive the money by the end of the same day if you give us instruction until 6.00 pm.
+Instructions received after -6.00 pm will be sent and received the next working day.
 For the 7 Day Notice accounts you must give us the agreed notice period.

-- We can arrange same day transfer by CHAPS if you give us the instruction by 3.40pm that day — there will be an administration charge to cover the cost.
+- We can arrange same day transfers by CHAPS if you give us the instruction by 3.40PM that day.
+There will be a £25 charge

-Withdrawals from your account will be paid by electronic funds transfer directly into the bank or building society account agreed on your application.
+Withdrawals from your account will be paid by electronic funds transfer directly into your nominated account.
 We cannot pay money to third parties.

-No withdrawals are allowed on our non personal and pension fund fixed term accounts.
+No withdrawals are allowed on our non-personal and pension fund fixed term accounts.
 For personal fixed term deposit accounts, no withdrawals are allowed unless you close the account.
-Penalties apply, please refer to your account terms and conditions for full details.
+You will incur a charge equivalent to lost interest.
+Please refer to your account terms and conditions for full details.

 Yes, you can.
 Either telephone us and we will collect the money electronically from your account or you can set up a regular payment instruction.
 Either way you must set up a direct debit mandate — but you can change the date and amount whenever you choose, provided you give us three working days notice.